 •March 19th 2020

-Stream Chat allows you to build real-time chat applications that are scalable, fault-tolerant, secure, and fast, so you don’t have to re-invent the wheel by starting from scratch.
+Stream's Messaging API allows you to build real-time chat applications that are scalable, fault-tolerant, secure, and fast, so you don’t have to re-invent the wheel by starting from scratch.
 You’ll take less time to create a robust app (like days to create a real-time chat application with Stream instead of months)!.

 By the end of this tutorial, you should have a functional chat application with in-app messaging.
 In-app messaging allows you to engage users who are actively using your mobile app by sending them content that will encourage them to take action or keep them informed.

 Let's create a chat app to which we’ll add in-app messaging.
 We'll also want our app to send an in-app message to everyone in the chat group when someone sends a message to the group.

 To follow along with this post, ensure sure that you’ve installed the following:

 Note that you’ll need a macOS, with XCode installed to run the iOS emulator.

 React Native is a mobile app application development framework that allows you to build a multi-platform mobile application — Android and iOS.

 That means at the end of this tutorial; you will have an app with in-app messaging that you can deploy for both android and iOS devices.